barudisshu/keasybdd/README.md

 ## Usage

-Please check out this repo, and try to fix the above failed BDD scenarios.
+Please check out this repo, and try to run the above BDD scenarios.

 ## Changelog